Testing the light scalar meson as a non-$q\bar q$ state in semileptonic $D$ decays: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-YKH was supported in parts by NSFC (Grants No.~11675030 and No.~12175128).
-BCK was supported in parts by NSFC (Grants No.~11875054 and No.~12192263) and Joint Large-Scale Scientific Facility Fund of the NSFC and CAS (Grant No. U2032104).
+YKH was supported in parts by NSFC (Grants No.~12175128 and No.~11675030).
+BCK was supported in parts by NSFC (Grants No.~11875054 and No.~12192263), Joint Large-Scale Scientific Facility Fund of the NSFC and CAS (Grant No. U2032104), and the Excellent Youth Foundation of Henan Scientific Committee under Contract No.~242300421044.